mmmm2026/mmmm2026.github.io/abstracts.md

 permalink: /abstracts/
 ---

-We will soon be accepting abstracts for the conference.
+We will soon be accepting submissions for brief abstracts for talks and short titles for poster presentations.

-Description of abstract requirements, etc.

-Please submit your abstract through **link here**.
+Submission deadline is **15 March 2026**.

+Notifications of acceptance will be issued **3 April 2026**.

+More information on the submisison types and instructions on how to submit will be added shortly.